Who we are

 Spain Holiday NZ.
 Since we've lived and holidayed in both countries and around the world, it was a natural progression to call our website Spain Holiday NZ.
 Murray is a native New Zealander with Scottish heritage, Jackie is Malaysian-Chinese-naturalised Australian; we celebrated our 35th wedding anniversary in 2020.

 We currently live in Auckland, New Zealand after returning from Europe in 2010.
-Murray is an IT Architect; ...Jackie, a computer analyst programmer in the 80's and 90's - is a oneHand (non-dominant), self-taught, budding artist, cook, writer, potter, photographer.. after AVM-Brain-Haemorrhage/stroke.
+Murray is an IT Architect; ...Jackie, formerly a computer analyst programmer in the 80's and 90's - is a oneHand (non-dominant), self-taught, budding artist, cook, writer, potter, photographer.. after AVM-Brain-Haemorrhage/stroke in 1995.

 The Journey: